OVERVIEW

 ESTAING - ESPEYRAC

-This stage provides a tranquil journey through lush valleys, forests, and gently undulating hills.
+This section takes you through lush valleys, forests and gently undulating hills.
 The path traces the river’s course, offering scenic views and a calm, soothing atmosphere.
-Along the way, pilgrims are immersed in an unspoiled rural landscape, passing through small villages and historic buildings that preserve the timeless charm of the region.
-At the stage’s end, Espeyrac is a serene village where visitors can admire its stone houses and enjoy the laid-back ambience.
+Along the way, pilgrims are immersed in an untouched rural landscape, passing through small villages and historic buildings that preserve the timeless charm of the region.
+At the end, Espeyrac is a serene village where visitors can admire its stone houses and enjoy the laid-back ambience.

 Walk: 24.5 km / 6 – 7 hrs